evaaaaawu/evaaaaawu.com/src/content/en/css-grid-implementation-cheatsheet.md

 #### **gap**

-- Gaps between grid cells
-- Usage: gap: row-gap column-gap; You can also set just one value, which means row-gap = column-gap
+- Shorthand property that combines row-gap and column-gap
+- Usage: gap: <row-gap> <column-gap>
+- If only one value is provided, it applies to both row and column gaps

 <!-- ```css
 .container {